daviddoran/mythree/README.md

 ![My3 Screenshots](http://daviddoran.github.com/mythree/screenshots.png "My3 Screenshots")

+## Requirements

+Developed with PHP 5.3.15 (Apache mod_php).
+Should work with any PHP 5.3+ and on most servers.

 ## License

 This project is released under the MIT License - see the LICENSE file for details.